-In this case, you can be up front about paying in cash since most private purchases are made in cash.
+In this case, you can be up front about buying a car with cash since most private purchases are made this way.
 But make sure you’ve done some research on the value of the car you’re interested in.

 Familiarize yourself with the price, how fast it might depreciate and check it out for damage.
 Having this information can help make sure you’re getting a fair deal on your car.

-4 tips for buying a car in cash
+Four tips for buying a car with cash

 Make the most of your loan-free car-buying experience with these pointers: